magentabusiness/magentabusiness.github.io/_includes/templates/edge/what-is-edge.md

 {% if docsPrefix == 'pe/edge/' %}
 With IoT Hub Edge, data analysis and management is brought to the point of data generation - the edge.
-It seamlessly synchronizes with IoT Hub PE, whether it's a [cloud](https://thingsboard.cloud){: target="_blank"} or an on-premise installation, aligning with your business requirements.
+It seamlessly synchronizes with IoT Hub, whether it's a [cloud](https://thingsboard.cloud){: target="_blank"} or an on-premise installation, aligning with your business requirements.

 IoT Hub Edge PE is designed for a **single** tenant and/or **multiple** customers.
 As such, you cannot share IoT Hub Edge between multiple tenants, and devices from different tenants cannot be connected to a single IoT Hub Edge.